 In comparison, if you spent $2,000 on a credit card with a promotional 0% p.a. on purchases for 12 months and made the same $200 payments each month, you'd clear the debt in 10 months and pay $0 in interest.

 Credit cards with interest-free days

 Many credit cards offer up to a certain number of interest-free days for each statement period, for example “up to 55 days”.
-This feature lets you pay back what you’ve spent by the statement due date without incurring additional interest charges.
-If you have a card that offers an interest-free period and you always pay your balance in full by the due date on your statement, the card’s annual fee could be the only additional cost you have for that account.
+This means you can make purchases without paying interest as long as you pay off your balance by the due date on your statement.

 - Good if: You always repay your balance each month and make regular purchases on your credit card.